Travelgate/documentation/kb/connections/connections-content/i-am-not-receiving-the-static-content-expected.md

 2. If the issue persists, you may [force an update of your content](/kb/connections/connections-content/how-to-check-my-connections-content#how-can-i-use-the-force-update-now-functionality).
 3. If the problem continues even after forcing an update of your content, please [open a Case](/kb/tickets/guidelines-for-submitting-a-ticket-to-our-support-team.md) to our Customer Support Team for further investigation.

-### What can I do if I receive an error while downloading my content?💡
+### What can I do if I receive an error or an empty response while downloading my content?💡
 1. Make sure the credentials in your request (Hotel-X Access Code or Legacy Configuration) are active and operative.
+2. Ensure that your request complies with our API requirements.
+Also, when querying hotel information for portfolios with concatenated hotel codes, ensure that the hotel codes are included in the request with the specified concatenation.
+For more details regarding concatenated hotel codes, click [here](/kb/our-products/are-you-a-buyer/our-methods/static-content/hotel-x-hotels-query/#what-is-the-difference-between-hotelcode-and-hotelcodesupplier%EF%B8%8F).
-2. Check our [list of errors and warnings](/kb/our-products/are-you-a-buyer/our-methods/lists-of-errors-and-warnings/overview) for further information.
+3. Check our [list of errors and warnings](/kb/our-products/are-you-a-buyer/our-methods/lists-of-errors-and-warnings/overview) for further information.
-3. If you encounter an error while downloading your content, we recommend [forcing an update](/kb/connections/connections-content/how-to-check-my-connections-content#how-can-i-use-the-force-update-now-functionality).
+4. If you encounter an error or an empty response while downloading your content, we recommend [forcing an update](/kb/connections/connections-content/how-to-check-my-connections-content#how-can-i-use-the-force-update-now-functionality).
 Once it's complete, restart the download process.
-4. If the issue persists or the error code received is not listed, please open a Case through our [Support Portal](/kb/tickets/guidelines-for-submitting-a-ticket-to-our-support-team.md) for further investigation.
+5. If the issue persists or the error code received is not listed, please open a Case through our [Support Portal](/kb/tickets/guidelines-for-submitting-a-ticket-to-our-support-team.md) for further investigation.

 :::info Force Content Updates
 When conducting a 'Force content now' update to refresh a Seller's portfolio, note that the duration of the update depends on the **size of the content**.
 The update is managed through a **queue system** and will proceed when it reaches its turn - This could take anywhere from a few minutes to 24-72 hours.
 If the update has not completed after this time, you may attempt to force the update again.